 On October 29, 2020, the Board approved the formation of the EnerSys Technology Advisory Committee.
-The Technology Advisory Committee acts as an advisory committee composed of both members of the Board and management, concerning matters of technology, research and development in support of the overall business strategy of the Company.
-Since October 3, 2022, directors Chan, Fludder, Shaffer and Wynter serve as members of the Technology Advisory Committee, along with other members of management.
-Since our last fiscal year from April 1, 2022, through October 2, 2022, directors Chan, Fludder and Shaffer, along with other members of management, served as members of the Technology Advisory Committee.
+The Technology Advisory Committee acts as an advisory committee composed of both members of the Board and management, concerning matters of technology, research, and development in support of the overall business strategy of the Company.
+Since October 3, 2022, directors Chan, Fludder, Shaffer and Wynter, along with other members of management, serve as members of the Technology Advisory Committee.

-This Committee held a total of four (4) meetings during the fiscal year ended March 31, 2023.
+This Committee held a total of four (4) meetings during the fiscal year ended March 31, 2024.